deitch/activator/README.md

 * `user`: object that allows activator to find and save a user object.
 See below.
 * `emailProperty`: the property of the returned user object that is the email of the recipient.
 Used in `user.find()`.
 Defaults to "email".
-* `url`: string that describes how we will send email.
+* `transport`: string or pre-configured nodemailer transport that describes how we will send email.
 See below.
 * `templates`: string describing the full path to the mail templates.
 See below.
+* `from`: string representing the sender for all messages

 Optionally, config can also contain: